saltgz/saltgz.github.io/_pages/contacts.md

   presso [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/en/), Via Sommarive 18, Povo (TN).

-If you plan to visit me, please, send me first an email at [stefanopio.zingaro [at] unibo.it](mailto:stefanopio.zingaro@unibo.it).
+Planning to visit me?
+Please, send an email at [stefanopio.zingaro [at] unibo.it](mailto:stefanopio.zingaro@unibo.it).

-As you may have already noticed, my [GitHub username](https://github.com/szingaro) is `szingaro` and, in case you were looking for that, I don't have any _Facebook_, _LinkedIn_, or _Twitter_ account.
+As you may have already noticed, my [GitHub username](https://github.com/szingaro) is `szingaro` and, in case you were looking for that, I do not hold a _Facebook_ account.
+If you are interested in knowing more about me and my work, you can have a look at [my personal profile](www.linkedin.com/in/szingaro) on _LinkedIn_ or you can follow [@PioZingaro](<[www.linkedin.com/in/szingaro](https://twitter.com/PioZingaro)>) on _Twitter_ to catch up with my stream.